kurtsson/jekyll-multiple-languages-plugin/README.md

 {% translate global.english %}
 ```

-You can also access translated strings by accesing the `site.translations` hash, this allows you to loop trough your translations within Liquid:
+You can also access translated strings by accessing the `site.translations` hash, this allows you to loop through your translations within Liquid:

 ```liquid
 {% for item in site.translations[site.lang]["my_nested_yaml_collection"] %}